| |

 Butter - Central U.S.

-Contacts say milk production is strong in the Central region and component
+Milk output is strong in the Central region and contacts say component levels

 Prices for: Central, All First Sales, F.O.B., Grade AA, Edible Butter